ppy/osu-wiki/wiki/Ranking_Criteria/ko.md

 ## Audio

-### Rules
+### 규칙

 - **A beatmapset's audio file must use the `.mp3` or `.ogg` file format and have an average bit rate no greater than 192kbps.**
 - **Acceptable songs with mature lyrics/themes must be marked with an 18+ in the beatmap's description.** This game is for all ages, and so a warning is needed for younger audiences.
 Some songs, however, are unacceptable for ranking regardless of an 18+ warning.
-See [song content rules](/wiki/Rules/Song_Content_Rules) for more details.
+See [곡 컨텐츠 규칙](/wiki/Rules/Song_Content_Rules) for more details.
 - **A beatmapset may only contain one song file used by all difficulties.** Multiple song files within a single beatmap set is unsupported and results in unexpected behaviour with preview times, metadata, etc.
 - **A song's audio file and hitsound files must be of reasonable quality.** Try to find the highest quality source file available rather than ripping a file from a streaming video website.
 Songs should be normalized to their original release volumes and should not be encoded to a bit rate higher than their original files.
 - **If you do not beatmap the last 20% of your beatmapset's audio file, it must be cut.** The intro time is not included.
 This does not apply if more than 20% of the outro is occupied by a storyboard/video.